 On average a single-use plastic bag is used for just 12 minutes but takes up to 1000 years to fully decompose.
 Australians use over 5 billion plastic bags every year, 1 billion of those right here in Queensland.

 The LNP is genuine about improving our environment.
 Our policy on single-use plastic bags is a clear and important commitment to keeping Queensland beautiful.
-It follows our commitment to introduce a Container Deposit Scheme, which promises to cut pollution and create hundreds of jobs in Queensland’s recycling sector.
+It follows our policy which delivered a Container Deposit Scheme, which will cut pollution and create hundreds of jobs in Queensland’s recycling sector.

 The LNP has a strong track record when it comes to tackling litter and supporting grassroots efforts to clean up our environment.
 In government, the LNP: